tai1802/study-javascript/README.md

     binds the this value, returns a new function, and allows you to pass in a list of arguments.
 # When use bind, apply, call
   ## + bind
-    Bind is used to specify the this parameter for a function
+    It binds the function with provided value and context but it does not executes the function.
+To execute function you need to call the function
   ```html
     <button id="button">Click Button</button>
   ```